VinceYeay/IntershipContactor/README.md

 ## Poppler Installation

-If you encounter difficulties with `poppler`, install it using the following command:
+If you encounter difficulties with `poppler`, install it using the following command in cmd(admin):

 ```bash
 choco install poppler